gleam-lang/website/writing-gleam/running-the-project.md

 layout: page
 ---

-We typically run Gleam projects in 3 ways:
+We typically run Gleam projects in 4 ways:

 - In the tests.
 - In the shell.
 - In production, using releases.
+- Using escripts

 ## Tests